cmu-sei/kaiju/README.md

 **NOTE**: It is also possible to build the extension package on your own and install it.
 Please see the instructions under the "Build Kaiju Yourself" section below.

-The extension .zip file may be installed either interactively through the graphical interface of Ghidra, or manually by unzipping the extension into the appropriate directory in your Ghidra installation.

 ### Graphical Installation